espruino/Espruino/README_Building.md

 chmod +x espruino && sudo cp espruino /usr/local/bin
 ```

-### for an example of cross compilation to for the puck.js
+### for an example of cross compilation for the puck.js

 Having sucessfully created an native OS Espruino, try a cross compilation.